Advanced NeuroStar TMS Offers Long-Lasting Remission from Depression

 When a nerve cell ‘fires’, an electrical impulse travels along its length.
 It communicates with other nerve cells by releasing neurotransmitters, which create an electrical impulse in other cells.
 In depressed patients, the electrical activity in certain areas of the brain have been shown to be reduced.
 TMS uses a focused electromagnetic coil, to rapidly pulse a magnetic field to the targeted area of the brain.

-The magnetic pulses induce an electrical current in the brain, stimulating the nerve cells, increasing the brain activity to normal levels.
+The magnetic pulses induce an electrical current in specific parts of the brain, stimulating the nerve cells, increasing the brain activity to normal levels.

 NeuroStar® TMS Therapy